marzwick/DemoSite/site/src/inclusive.md

 `TODO did we define HECs?`

+Historically excluded communities (HECs) refer to groups of individuals who have traditionally been denied full rights, privileges, and opportunities in STEM education, including women, people of color, caregivers, LGBTQIA+ students, first-generation students, and low-income students.
+These groups have traditionally been underrepresented or excluded from participating in STEM.
+See also [Asai2020-bb](@cite).

 The differential pattern of exclusion from STEM affects students not only according to race and ethnicity; talented college students from HECs leave at higher rates [thiry_talking_2019](@cite).

 Most of those who leave have the interest, confidence, and aptitude to be successful in STEM, but early classroom experiences can dampen their interest and actively exclude them from persisting [thiry_talking_2019,estrada_influence_2019](@cite).